 To help you ladies with the task, we will do this basic step fully once, then initiate the turn on the second basic step.

 The guy completes the two basic steps (no turn for him), then helps the lady on the second basic.
 On the one, as the guy moves forward and the lady back,

-The man lowers his hand in a swinging motion to signal that he will initiate a turn (1,2), then bring both his arm and the girl arm up (3).
-Then on 5 he creates a circular motion that make the lady turn on her right side.
-Make sure guys and girls that your elbows are in.
-This is one of the key way people get injured with elbows hitting the partners face.
+The man lowers his hand in a swinging motion to signal that he will initiate a turn (1,2), then bring both his arm and the girl’s arm up (3).
+Then on five, he creates a circular motion that makes the lady turn on her right side.
+Make sure, guys and girls, that your elbows are in.
+This is one of the key ways people get injured with elbows hitting their partner’s face.

-For lady when you turn on 5, keep your eyes on your partner, so that you don’t feel dizzy and can come back to centre properly.
+For lady, when you turn on 5, keep your eyes on your partner so that you don’t feel dizzy and can return to the center correctly.

 🔵 Man’s turn

-As the man initiate the beginning of the basic step; he brings his left leg at a 90° angle to open-up his body and allow the lady to pass.
-He completes the move by turning his body in the opposite direction to where he started.
+As the man initiates the beginning of the basic step, he brings his left leg at a 90° angle to open up his body and allow the lady to pass.
+Then, he completes the move by turning his body opposite to where he started.

 🔴 Ladies’s turn

-For ladies as you execute the first 3 steps of the basic move, you open your shoulder on the 3rd beat.
+For ladies, as you execute the first three steps of the basic move, you open your shoulder on the 3rd beat.
 That will allow you to complete the turn perfectly and come back to face your partner.
-You initiate your turn on the 6th step.
+Next, you initiate your turn on the 6th step.

-This is another turn that is very similar to the first one we introduced.
+This is another very similar turn to the first one we introduced.
 The only difference is that the man turns too.
-This can be done by both partners on the same basic step.
-In which case the man turns on 1, while the lady does it on 5.
+Both partners can do this on the same basic step.
+In this case, the man turns on 1, while the lady does it on 5.
 I have added the extra basic step at the beginning to help with the sequence.

 🔵 Man’s turn